Persuasion is a major force in our daily lives and if used in the right way can also help you on your website too.

 This is what we call social proof.
 We are more likely to act the way the majority does.
 This is also referred to as herd behavior.
 People usually turn to others to see if you’re stuff really works so having testimonials or case studies from existing clients will help prove that your products or services do work.
 Here are some design elements to use for social proof…

 - Have logos of the businesses you have helped.
 Keep them greyed out so that they don’t compete with your main ‘Call To Action!
 Use: ‘as seen in’ or ‘as heard on’ logo sections

 - Have written or video testimonials

-- Show case studies from existing clients and really emphasise the results
+- Showcase studies from existing clients and really emphasize the results

 - Use numbers: Show how many customers have purchased from you already, How many downloads, How many people you have helped, etc.